chef/chef-web-docs/content/chef_compliance_phase.md

 #### Insecure

-Setting the attribute `default['audit'['waiver_file']` to `true` will skip SSL certificate verification for the `chef-automate` and `chef-server-automate` reporters.
+Setting the attribute `default['audit'['insecure']` to `true` will skip SSL certificate verification for the `chef-automate` and `chef-server-automate` reporters.
 Default is `false`

 #### Reporters

-Controls what is done with the resulting report after the Chef InSpec run.
-Accepts a single string value or an array of multiple values.
+Reporters control what is done with the resulting report after the Chef InSpec run.
+Either a single value or a list of multiple values is supported.
+The default is the `json-file` reporter.

 ##### chef-automate